-Drawing capabilities: Sketching is a two-way street; ideally visual and linguistic expression should be modalities available to all participants (c.f.
-[20]).
+Drawing capabilities: Sketching is a two-way street; ideally visual and linguistic expression should be modalities available to all participants (cf. [25]).
 The state of the art in natural language generation and text to speech is constantly improving, and such improvements will of course benefit sketching systems.
 Visual expression by sketching programs provides some new challenges.
 The simplest forms of visual expression are highlighting and performing operations on human-drawn elements (e.g., moving, rotating, or resizing).
-Some systems complement their human partners by neatening their diagrams (c.f.
-[17]).
-The ability to modify a user's sketch, and generate their own sketches to start a dialog, are beyond the present state of the art.
-Significant progress has been made on expressing the visual skills needed for graphical production tasks such as layout (c.f.
-[19]), the key barriers for sketching are the lack of understanding of both the domain and visual representations, as outlined above.
+Some systems complement their human partners by neatening their diagrams (cf. [20]), while in other applications maintaining the informal, original ink is vital [21].
+The ability to modify a user's sketch as part of asking a clarification question, and generating new sketches to start a dialog, are beyond the present state of the art.
+Significant progress has been made on expressing the visual skills needed for graphical production tasks such as layout (cf. [24]), the key barriers for sketching are the lack of understanding of both the domain and visual representations, as outlined above.